crgales/Docker-NewzNab_Plus/README.md

 All NZBs will be available in the newznab/nzbfiles directory.
 You will typically access them through the site, but this is an alternative method.

 You can add any site customization per the Newznab docs in the newznab directory.

+The MySQL database is in the mysql/ directory.
+Do with it what you wish.